ray-project/ray/doc/source/tune/user-guide.rst

   to ``1000``.
 * **TUNE_PLACEMENT_GROUP_AUTO_DISABLED**: Ray Tune automatically uses placement groups instead of the legacy resource requests.
 Setting this to 1 enables legacy placement.
+* **TUNE_PLACEMENT_GROUP_CLEANUP_DISABLED**: Ray Tune cleans up existing placement groups with the ``_tune__`` prefix in their name before starting a run.
+This is used to make sure that scheduled placement groups are removed when multiple calls to ``tune.run()`` are done in the same script.
+You might want to disable this if you run multiple Tune runs in parallel from different scripts.
+Set to 1 to disable.
 * **TUNE_PLACEMENT_GROUP_WAIT_S**: Default time the trial executor waits for placement groups to be placed before continuing the tuning loop.
 Setting this to a float will block for that many seconds.
 This is mostly used for testing purposes.
 Defaults